Maltcommunity/joy/core/src/components/dialog/readme.md

 ### `openDialog(callback?: (() => any) | undefined) => Promise<void>`

-If you want to trigger specific ction after the dialog opening.
+If you want to trigger specific action after the dialog opening.

 #### Returns